ak2k2/MV2-QTM/README.md

 * [CPI](https://fred.stlouisfed.org/series/CPIAUCSL)
 * [GDP](https://fred.stlouisfed.org/series/GDP)

-## Code
+## MV = PT

+where:

+* M = Money Supply
+* V = Velocity of Money
+* P = Price Level
+* T = Real Output (GDP)

-The code in this repository is written in Python 3.x and uses the pandas library.
-It creates a dataframe with CPI, GDP, and M2 columns and then calculates the velocity of money by dividing CPI * GDP by M2.
+Creates a dataframe with CPI, GDP, and M2 columns and then calculates the velocity of money by dividing CPI * GDP by M2.
 The calculated velocity is then compared to FRED's Velocity of M2 Money Stock.

 ## Results